babelsociety/website/content/blog/beyond-market-economy/index.md

 This is why the [Phoebus Cartel](https://en.wikipedia.org/wiki/Phoebus_cartel) was instituted, why [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence) is inevitable in a market economy, and why [products are design to avoid repairs](https://en.wikipedia.org/wiki/Right_to_repair).

-Another big issue created by low-quality products is that they produce lots of garbage, have a bad environmental impact and waste precious resources.
+Another big issue created by low-quality products is they produce lots of garbage, have a bad environmental impact and waste precious resources.

-This issue isn't only limited to physical goods, think for example about the majority of software available.
-Much of it is pretty bad because the business decided to cut on labor needed to produce or maintain it.
+This issue isn't only limited to physical goods, think for example about all software available.
+A good amount of it is bad because the business decided to cut on labor needed to produce or maintain it.

 ## Manipulation